 The Red Alder is a medium sized tree, usually reaching 45-50ft but it in ideal conditions can be up to 90 ft.
 It has elegant, long red catkins in spring and small cones that are densely packed with seeds in the fall.
 If you have a wet, marshy area consider planting Red Alder as an overstory with Cattail, Panicled Bulrush, and/or Northwest Territory Sedge to create an abundant, edible wetland!

 Environment and Culture

 The Red Alder can be found growing around marshes and stream banks all over the lowlands of the Pacific Northwest.
 Red Alder can tolerate maritime conditions and brackish, saline water and is a great choice for environments that other trees have difficulty growing in.
-The Red Alder was valued by the Native Americans and its multitudinous uses include food, dye, medicine and woodworking.
-It was also the wood of choice for smoking salmon.
+Its multitudinous uses include food, dye, medicine and woodworking.
+It is also a choice wood for smoking salmon.

 Harvest, Care, and Preparation

 The Red Alder grows very quickly up to 10-15ft and has a moderate growth rate up to 50ft.
 They are not drought tolerant and should be planted in marshy, wet, or seasonally flooded areas.
 Harvest the sap and catkins in early spring, catkins are very bitter and should be cooked and seasoned to increase their edibility.
 Harvesting the bark and sap will damage the tree and should probably be thought of as food only in lean times.